Cecehodges/cecehodges.me/content/posts/lvm-practice.md

 - walkthrough

 ---
+We learned about LVM while at the OCA.
+In this post I'll walk you through configuring LVM on an AWS EC2 instance.

-If you're like me, you may have a "use it or lose it" when it comes to skills.
-I don't want to lose the skills I've gained in the OCA, so here is a walk through of some LVM practice I did.
-You could use a VM software, but I used an AWS EC2 instance with an attached EBS volume for this practice in order to also keep up my skills while working in the console.
-Check out my other post on creating an EC2 instance if you need a refresher on how to do so.
+You could use a VM software, but I used an AWS EC2 instance with an attached EBS volume for this practice in order to also keep up my skills while working in the AWS console.

-When I configured my EC2, I used Centos 7 instead of the Amazon Linux 2.
-It says there can be a charge, but it will be minimal, especially if we delete our instance when we are done.
+When I configured my EC2, I used Centos 7 instead of Amazon Linux 2.
+The aws marketplace says there can be a charge for running the AMI, but it will be minimal, especially if we delete our instance when we are done.
 I used Centos 7 since it is closest to Redhat Linux, which is what we learned during our time in the OCA.
 I added extra storage to this instance as well, an extra volume.
 This extra volume is where we will modify our partition table.

+We'll begin the walkthrough from a running EC2 instance.
+Check out my other post on creating an EC2 instance if you need a refresher on how to do so.

 Once we configure and launch our instance, we will need to SSH into it.
 Once there, we do need to install LVM onto our machine.
 I switched to root, since most of the commands we do need root permissions to be executed.

 ```
 sudo -i
 ```

 Then we will need to install LVM.
-I learned that this EC2 instance does not come equipped with it.
+The Centos AMI we're using does not come with the LVM tools installed.

 ```
 # yum install lvm2 -y
 ```

 Once it's installed, let's take a look at what we have as far as storage already.

 ```
 # lsblk
     NAME    MAJ:MIN RM SIZE RO TYPE MOUNTPOINT